palberth/CienciaDatos-MASDI/Seccion_2/README.md

 ## Referencias

-[1]: J. Brownlee, "A Gentle Introduction to Machine Learning," Machine Learning Mastery, 2013.
-[Online].
-Available: https://machinelearningmastery.com/a-gentle-introduction-to-machine-learning/
+[1]: Géron, A. (2019).
+Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems.
+O'Reilly Media.